OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

    startingValues[1,] <- 1  # these parameters must be equal

 This is convenient because it will work for a non-homogeneous list of items.
+There are various circumstances where you will need to fix some of the starting values to particular values.
+For example:

+* To constrain the nominal model to act like the generalized partial credit model you will set :math:`\alpha_i=0\ \forall i > 1`.
+* When you have more than 1 factor, you may know a priori that some items do not load on certain factors.

 If you need to set some starting values to something specific then you might start with random starting values and then override any rows and columns as needed.